gregnordin/pixel_impulse_response_calc/PIR_theory_summary.md

 - Finite **pixel size and fill factor**
 - System geometry defined by DMD pixel pitch and image pixel pitch

-The result is a 2D irradiance map $I(x,y)$ in the **image plane** and associated 1D centerline profiles, together with some simple sampling/NA diagnostics.
+The result is a 2D irradiance map $I(x,y)$ in the image plane for a single pixel, which constitutes the optical system PIR. **The image plane irradiance for any arbitrary set of "on" pixels can be predicted by simply summing the PIR of each pixel centered on that pixel's position in the image plane.**

 ------